 Krewe de Roux- Is a Trad Jazz Band (New Orleans Tradition Jazz) in many ways, while sprinkling their own flavor on everything played, just like a gumbo (hence the Roux).
 Tarricone created this band to be able to bring a mellower project into restaurants, bars, and private parties that wanted an engaging show with the audience, without it being too loud or aggressive.
 Their huge list of material ranges from Louis Armstrong to Ray Charles and all things in between including quite a few originals played in this style….
 This band swings hard!! and with vocals on top it keeps audiences engaged and having fun all night, whether they want to dance or sit back and listen.
 Krewe de Roux performs both as a Trio featuring Tarricone on Guitar/Vocals, Henley Douglas Jr on Saxophone, and Theo Brierley on Standup Bass (w/no drums) for mellower gigs, but can also adds a small cocktail drum kit with brushes played by Derek Hayden, making the band a four piece, when its preferred.
 Derek also sings when he is joining the group on drums which adds a nice layer of two vocals along with the 4 piece.

-Past History:
+Past Projects:

 Tarricone’s first major touring project, Brotherhood of Groove (BOG), toured the country extensively from 2001-2010, performing across 32 states while establishing a mainstay in the New Orleans music culture.
 BOG released 3 albums nationally, and 1 album internationally over their 9 years of touring, performing over 100 shows a year.
 The Brotherhood’s communal musicianship incorporated a number of amazing players into their line up over the years, in New Orleans, and on tour including horn masters: Michael Ray (trumpet, Phish/Sun Ra/Kool and the Gang), John Ellis (sax, Charlie Hunter Quartet), Jeff Watkins (James Brown, Joss Stone, New Orleans Suspects), Henley Douglas, Jr. (sax, Heavy Metal Horns/Boston Horns), Michael Tucker (sax, Pat Metheny, Head Shaft), Dave Grippo (sax, Giant Country Horns, Phish), Eric Traub (sax, Dr. John), John Stewart (sax, The Motet), Sam Kininger (sax, Soulive, Lettuce), Garret Savluk (Heavy Metal Horns/Boston Horns) are some of those who rotated within the Brotherhood’s communal horn section.
 In 2009 Tarricone also started writing and performing with 3 other side projects in New Orleans.
 The Easies, The Goods, and WeB3.
 These projects were each original in their own right and explored different types of music from one another, yet all in the New Orleans style.
 Over his career Tarricone has performed with a stellar list of players including John Scofield, Fareed Haque and Garage Mahal, Jacob Fred Jazz Odyssey, Dave Grippo (sax, Trey Anastasio band, Phish), Michael Ray, (trumpet, Kool and the Gang, Phish, Sun Ra), The Slip, Fareed Haque Group, Papa Grows Funk, George Porter Jr. (bass, Meters), Russell Batiste (drums, Meters), Ivan Neville (keys, Neville Brothers), New Orleans Klezmer All-stars, Eric Traub (sax, Dr. John), Mean Willy Green (drums, Neville Brothers), John Ellis (sax, Charlie Hunter), James Andrews (trumpet, New Orleans “Satchmo of the Ghetto”), Trombone Shorty, The Boston Horns, Astral Project, Sam Kininger (sax, Soulive, Lettuce), Jeff Walkins (sax, James Brown), CR Groover (New Orleans Suspects).